-* Casey’s General Store – Here’s the thing – if you haven’t had Casey’s Breakfast Pizza – you do NOT know what you’re missing!
+- Casey’s General Store – Here’s the thing – if you haven’t had Casey’s Breakfast Pizza – you do NOT know what you’re missing!
 I was giddy to find a Casey’s just a block from our lodge!
-My friend wasn’t much of a breakfast fan – so we stopped there each morning and I got a piping hot piece of breakfast pizza – OH SO GOOD!
+I got a piping hot piece of breakfast pizza every morning!
 My friend even said “This is the happiest I’ve ever seen you!”.
 (I also have a copycat recipe on my blog if you don’t have a Casey’s near you.)
 They’re also known for their homemade donuts and taco pizza.

-* The Chateau – We went to The Chateau – which has such a fancy name and a fancy building – for lunch.
+- The Chateau – We went to The Chateau for lunch.
 It’s about 15 minutes from Santa Claus and you don’t know what to expect from the outside.
 Inside – it’s a very casual sports bar with pretty good food.
 The breadsticks weren’t so great – but the breaded pork tenderloin sandwich was yum!
 (I have a copycat of that too!)

 What is closed during the holidays in Santa Claus?

 Unfortunately, not all the attractions in Santa Claus are open during December.
 So keep in mind that Holiday World amusement park, Santa’s Stables horseback riding and many of the Abraham Lincoln Boyhood Home buildings are closed during the holidays.